MiningMath

 Multivariate Sensitivity Analysis

-Estimated reading: 2 minutes 1418 views
+Estimated reading: 3 minutes 1514 views

 Multivariate Sensitivity Analysis is the process of creating and analyzing scenarios based on a range of possible values for selected constraints.
-Analyzing the impact of constraints variations is important for determining the optimal mine configuration and for optimizing productivity and profitability.
+Analyzing the impact of constraints variation is important for determining the optimal mine configuration and for optimizing productivity and profitability.

 Example